instant-dev/instant/README.md

 - Initialize necessary files in the `_instant/` directory of your project
 - Create an initial migration

-## Getting started

-If you're getting started from scratch and want a working project right away, instant.dev comes with **kits**: sets of models and their corresponding migrations that add complex functionality to your app without having to figure it all out yourself.

 To install the basic `auth` kit which comes with a `User` and `AccessToken` model and associated user registration and login endpoints, use: